Florida Online Sports Betting

-Florida sports betting is making moves in 2021.
+Florida sports betting is in limbo after making moves in 2021.
 Three different bills have entered the State legislature from the House, and the Senate looks primed to also be ready to make a push.
-The Sunshine State lies in an odd spot with the fact that the Seminole Gaming Tribe runs just about all the gambling in the state.
+The Sunshine State lies in an odd spot with the fact that the Seminole Gaming Tribe runs just about all the gambling in the area.
+A new compact agreed upon with Governor Ron DeSantis extended that power to all sports betting activities as well, but was later overruled.

 2021 Bills Introduced

-Currently, there are three bills in the House that are ready to be discussed and voted on in Florida.
+There have been three bills in the House that have been discussed and voted on in Florida.
 It is worth noting that there is no reference to the Seminole Tribe, who control the gambling scene in the Sunshine State.
-These bills would go into effect in October if passed by the Florida legislature.

 HB 1317: Sports Wagering

-HB 1317 is the first general bill and was introduced by Chip LaMarca, a Republican member of the Florida House.
-This bill would establish wagering on sporting events and sets the general rules like requiring annual licenses, specifying legal wagers, and many other general outlining.
-This is the first key bill as it is the framework and actual legalization of sports betting in the state.
+HB 1317 was the first general bill and was introduced by Chip LaMarca, a Republican member of the Florida House.
+This bill would establish wagering on sporting events and set the general rules like requiring annual licenses, specifying legal wagers, and many other general outlining.
+This was the first key bill as it was the framework and actual legalization of sports betting in the state, although it died in April of 2021.

 HB 1319: Taxes/Sports Wagering